MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/oc-metrics-facts-agentcapacityprofilecount.md

 # Agent

 ## Assigned capacity profile count

 Count of capacity profiles assigned to agents.

 ## Total available work item capacity

 Maximum count of additional work items that can be assigned.

 ## Total work item capacity in use

 Work items currently being handled.

 ## Total work item capacity

-Maximum work items allowed based on configuration of capacity profile.
+Maximum work items allowed based on the configuration of capacity profile.

 ## Logged in agents

 Count of Omnichannel agents currently logged in.

 ## Total agents

 Total count of Omnichannel agents.

 ## Total available capacity units

 Capacity units available to handle conversations.

 ## Total capacity units

 Maximum capacity units assigned.
 Applies to organizations using capacity units.

 ## Total occupied capacity units

 Capacity units currently occupied.

 ## End time

-Represents time an agent moved from the status.
+Represents the time an agent moved from the status.

 ## Start time

-Represents time an agent entered a status.
+Represents the time an agent entered a status.

 ## Status

-Represents the status an agent was on.
+Represents the status an agent is in.

 ## Status duration

-This metric Amount of time an agent spent in a presence status.
+Amount of time an agent spent in a presence status.

 ## See Also